DarkArtsAndSciences/ld30-connected-worlds/README.md

 	If LibOVR is red (files not where Xcode expects them), delete it and drag your copy from the Finder into the Xcode project, then replace libovr.a (also red) in Build Phases: Link Binary with Libraries with your copy from /Libraries/LibOVR/Lib/Mac/Debug (in the Xcode project).

 	If you had to do that, you probably didn't install LibOVR where I told you to (/Applications/Oculus/SDK/LibOVR).
-You'll need to change your Library and Header search paths to the actual location.
+You'll also need to change your Library and Header search paths to the actual location.

 	If you're going to be using OculusSceneKitTest as a template for multiple projects, save it with these changes so you don't have to do this again.